 Internal intermediate cross-frames are provided in tub girders to control cross-sectional distortion.
-Cross-sectional distortion is caused by torsional loads that do not act on the tub girder in the same pattern as the St. Venant shear flow, which is uniformly distributed along the circumference of the tub girder cross-section.
+Cross-sectional distortion results due to the St. Venant torsion shear flow changing direction at the corners of the tub.
 Cross-sectional distortion introduces additional stresses in the tub girder and, therefore, should be minimized.
-Distortional stresses can be neglected in design if a sufficient number of internal cross-frames with adequate stiffness are provided.
-At a minimum internal cross-frames shall be placed at points of maximum moment within a span and at points adjacent to field splices in straight bridges.
-Spacing of internal diaphragms, considered during development of the framing plan, should be influence by factors such as the angle and length of lateral bracing members.
+The distortion stresses basically occur because the section is not perfectly round.
+The shear flow must change direction at the corners, which tends to warp the cross-section.
+Adequate internal cross-bracing usually controls the magnitude of these stresses in tub girders of typical proportion such that they are not critical to the ultimate resistance of the tub section at the strength limit state.
+As a minimum, internal cross-frames should be placed at points of maximum moment within a span and at points adjacent to field splices in straight bridges.
+Spacing of internal diaphragms, considered during development of the framing plan, should be influence by factors such as the angle and length of the lateral bracing members.